Recipes Viewing archives for "Kombucha"

 White Tea is a delicate tea and will create a very mildly sour tasting brew.
 Although you normally only brew white tea a few minutes, make sure that when using it for kombucha you brew it for at least 10 minutes.
 This will ensure the appropriate amount of tannins are in the brew to produce a healthy SCOBY.

+When I was a little girl my dad loved grapefruits so much he bought special grapefruit spoons and knives that has edges to cut the grapefruits with.
+I developed a great love for grapefruits and during the month of April and May I try to have a grapefruit or its juice each day.
 I like to use bottled juice with this recipe because it gives a better, less strong flavor and doesn't cause explosions.
 If you do use fresh grapefruit juice, only ferment 2-5 days.

 This kombucha is super bubbly and loaded with antioxidants and lots of vitamin A. I think carrots are something special and that we should include them in our diets as much as possible.
 I love the flavor of fresh carrots.
 Nothing shouts, "Get back to your roots!" quite like carrots.